 Are you an artist passionate about your work making a change in our environment?

-Dunedin City Council with Letting Space are pleased to announce a new commission for artists resident in New Zealand.
-The commission is part of Te Ao Tūroa - Dunedin’s Environment Strategy, and delivered through Dunedin's Urban Dream Brokerage service.
-Applications close midnight Sunday 27 August.
+This page is for the 207-18 commissions.
+Dunedin City Council with Letting Space had a commission as part of Te Ao Tūroa - Dunedin’s Environment Strategy, and delivered through Dunedin's Urban Dream Brokerage service.

 Environment Envoy projects will need to respond to one of the following ambitions within Te Ao Tūroa – The Natural World - Dunedin's Environment Strategy

-We are hoping to place projects before December 2017.
-They will utilise vacant retail space in urban Dunedin city boundaries (including South Dunedin) but may also extend beyond these vacant spaces into public space and the environment.
+They utilised vacant retail space in urban Dunedin city boundaries (including South Dunedin) but may also extend beyond these vacant spaces into public space and the environment.